 When you consider that running is essentially a series of ballistic single leg jumps, you can see why plyometrics are important.
 But they're also useful for cyclists too, to develop high end force and power production.

 There’s a myriad of plyometric exercises from skipping to high jumps, but box jumps are the most effective and best place to start.

 Any kind of jumping is a plyometric exercise and will improve marathon performance.
 If you can do it in scenery like this, then you’re winning!

-Best strength exercises for marathon runners: dumbbell bench press
+Best strength exercises for runners, triathletes and cyclists: dumbbell bench press

 One of strength training’s greatest benefits to marathon runners is the reduction in injury occurrence.
 To maintain achieve this, it’s important to address your upper body.